Kvieta1990/Kvieta1990.github.io/_posts/2026-09-17-crystallography_r1.md

 use_math: true
 ---

-This post is not meant to be a systematic note about a specific topic.
+This series of posts are not meant to be a systematic note about a specific topic.
 It's a collection of learning notes on a few basic topics on crystallography and may come in a sort of random order, which may seem a bit messy at a first (second, or maybe even third) look.
 However, topics covered in the post are indeed relevant to each other since they were all emerging as I was trying to clarify my understanding for those relevant topics.
 I don't remember which one of them did I start from -- anyhow, as I dived into a specific topic, relevant new topics keep emerging and I was trying my best to scribble down whatever in my mind at that moment.
 So, the post here roughly follows my scribbles on the draft paper.

 ## Crystal System